Dane Jackson (American football): Carolina Panthers

 On March 13, 2024, Jackson signed with the Carolina Panthers.
 He was placed on injured reserve on August 27 to begin the season.
 He was activated on October 19.

 On February 21, 2025, Jackson was released by the Panthers.

 Buffalo Bills (second stint)

-On March 14, 2025, the Buffalo Bills signed Jackson to a one-year deal.
+On March 14, 2025, the Buffalo Bills signed Jackson to a one-year contract.
 He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+He was promoted to the active roster on January 7, 2026.
+On March 6, Jackson was released by the Bills.

+Jacksonville Jaguars

+On June 4, 2026, Jackson signed with the Jacksonville Jaguars.
+On July 28, he retired from professional football.